Shocking Truth of Xi and Putin Hot Mic Moment | Joshua Philipp

 I was shocked.

-I mean, shocked, but also not shocked because I mean, we knew it was happening.
+I mean, shocked, but also not shocked because, I mean, we knew it was happening.

 We'd known this is happening for a long time.

-Uh it was kind of that moment where you're reporting on a murderer and you know a crime has been taking place, and then you get a video clip of the murderer bragging about how they did it and how they're happy they did it.
+And then you get a video clip of the murderer bragging about how they did it and how they're happy they did it.

 And you know, Jan, I was actually thinking back.